 Identifying myself with my work soon became hard again.
 Did I need different social media accounts personally and professionally?
 Should I put any of the cool projects I’ve done in my blog posts?
 Do I announce releases on the blog or my portfolio?
 More questions kept popping up which made me wonder who exactly I am trying to be.

 The truth does sting a little.

 I was so obsessed with trying to push my LLC forward that I forgot that it in itself is in fact me.
 The entity was only a name to publish and keep my work safe.
 I had let my mind draw an invisible border trying to divide and organize everything into categories that all originated from the same space.

 So I let go and embraced my identity.

 After many months, I’ve finally decided to recombine my portfolio and blog.
-I am the face of my brand.
-I represent my work.
-I should also be damn proud to do so!
+I am the face of my brand, and I also represent my work so I should be damn proud to do so!

 So the next time you struggle with identifying yourself and your branding, ask yourself, who exactly are you representing?
 Yourself.